-I know that I have a lot of food favorites, but when I say that making and eating potstickers is the absolute best, I really mean it.
+I know that I have a lot of food favorites, but when I say that making and eating potstickers is the absolute best, I mean it.
 Every week my husband and I make the filling, and spend time together chatting and folding a 52-pack of gyoza potstickers.
 We always make a ton of potstickers (that we manage to get through in a few days!)

 This recipe is part of an ongoing partnership with the American Lamb Board, my go-to resource for education and expertise on American lamb.
 All thoughts and opinions are my own.